Battle of Chishui River: Timeline

-In January 1935, during the Zunyi Conference of the Communist Party of China, Mao Zedong obtained the supreme military leadership of the Chinese Red Army.
+In January 1935, during the CCP's Zunyi Conference, Mao Zedong obtained the supreme military leadership of the Chinese Red Army.
 Aiming to meet the other branch of Red Army led by Zhang Guotao and Xu Xiangqian in Sichuan, Mao's Red Army left Zunyi on January 19 and moved northward.
 The Sichuan warlord Liu Xiang sent his troops to Songkan and Tucheng and managed to stop the vanguard of Red Army (the 1st Legion of Red Army led by Lin Biao and Nie Rongzhen).
 Knowing that the reinforcements of KMT army were approaching, Mao abandoned the original plan and then ordered the army to move westward.
 Zhu De, Chen Geng and Song Renqiong successfully covered the flank of Mao's main force and stopped the Sichuan KMT army at Tucheng.
 On January 29, the Red Army crossed over the Chishui River near Tucheng and continued marching west to enter Weixin County in northeastern Yunnan.
-When Mao learned that Chiang Kai-Shek sent more troops from Sichuan, Guizhou, and Yunnan to Red Army's flanks, he turned eastward on February 18 and crossed over the Chishui River again at Taiping Ferry and Erlang Beach on February 21.
+When Mao learned that Chiang Kai-shek sent more troops from Sichuan, Guizhou, and Yunnan to Red Army's flanks, he turned eastward on February 18 and crossed over the Chishui River again at Taiping Ferry and Erlang Beach on February 21.
 The Red Army entered the northern Guizhou again.
 Peng Dehuai and Yang Shangkun led the 3rd Legion of Red Army marched south and occupied the Loushan Pass after the local KMT troops were mostly sent westward to the other side of the Chishui River.
 Deng Ping, the Chief of Staff in the 3rd Legion, was killed in action near Loushan Pass, and Ye Jianying took his commanding role.
 From March 16 to March 17, the Red Army crossed over Chishui River near Maotai for the third time, attempting to find a chance to cross the Yangtze River to the north.
-Chiang Kai-Shek, again, ordered his troops to encircle the Red Army in the area between the Chishui and Yangtze Rivers.
+Chiang Kai-shek, again, ordered his troops to encircle the Red Army in the area between the Chishui and Yangtze Rivers.
 Mao sent out a regiment for a feigned attack and pinned the majority of KMT armies near the Yangtze River, and then had a sharp turn towards the Chishui River again with the main force.
 The Red Army crossed the Chishui River for the 4th time on March 22 at Taiping Ferry and then marched towards Guiyang.
 Till now, Mao's Red Army had successfully jumped out of the encirclement.